-Formalizing Biohazardous Waste Management at Key Health Facilities in Libya Project Information - Department: Public Health Programs - Unit: Disease Control and Prevention OBJECTIVES The project aims to reduce biological threats by establishing and strengthening the overarching policies and support adherence to operational guidance and protocols of biohazardous waste management at the public health facility level.
-Formalizing biohazardous waste management at key health facilities in Libya will contribute to the prevention of being acquired and/or introduced as biological weapons.
-REGIONS OF WORK This project will be implemented across key laboratory facilities in Libya.
-BENEFICIARIES The main beneficiaries of this project are 3 key laboratory facilities identified through laboratory risk assessment conducted in 2017-2018.
-PROJECT PHASES The project will be implemented over one year as follows: Phase I - Establishment of Waste Management Technical Working Group (TWG), develop guidelines and protocols for the biological waste management, establishment of waste management teams and identify 3 key laboratory facilities to be targeted for additional assessment and interventions.
+The project will be implemented over one year as follows:

+Phase I - Establishment of Waste Management Technical Working Group (TWG), develop guidelines and protocols for the biological waste management, establishment of waste management teams and identify 5 key laboratory facilities to be targeted for additional assessment and interventions

 Phase II - Capacity building workshop for 12 Libyan partners, targeted interventions at key health facilities and follow up visits to ensure that guidelines and protocols are enforced and implemented.

 Phase III - Documentation: training and meeting reports, assessment report and recommendations for best practices.

-PROJECT DESCRIPTION GHD and the Georgetown University for Global Health Science and Security (CGHSS) will collaborate with the Libyan National Committee on Biosafety and Biosecurity and the National Center for Disease Control.
-This collaboration will be geared towards creating waste management Technical Working Group (TWG), develop guidelines for biological waste management, train establishing waste management teams to conduct intervention at three key facilities.
+GHD and the Georgetown University for Global Health Science and Security (CGHSS) will collaborate with the Libyan National Committee on Biosafety and Biosecurity and the National Center for Disease Control.
+This collaboration will be geared towards creating waste management Technical Working Group (TWG), develop guidelines for biological waste management, train the established waste management teams to conduct intervention at five key facilities.
 Follow up virtual meetings will be conducted as needed to provide technical support to the TWG and waste management teams to ensure that guidelines are being enforced and protocols are being implemented.
 GHD and CGHSS will also provide recommendations for further institutionalization of biosafety and biosecurity best practices in Libya.

-Project Start and End Date April 1 ^{st,} 2020 -March 31 st , 2021 Partner Organizations The Georgetown University for Global health Science and Security (CGHSS) Funded by U.S. Department of State (DOS) Bureau of International Security and Nonproliferation, Office of Cooperative Threat Reduction's (ISN/CTR) Global Threat Reduction Programs, including the Biosecurity Engagement Program (BEP) Biosecurity Engagement Program Collaborators Libyan National Committee on Biosafety and Biosecurity and the National Centre for Disease Control Currently...
+Project Start and End Date 04/01/2020 - 12/31/2021 Partner Organizations The Georgetown University for Global health Science and Security (CGHSS) Funded by U.S. Department of State (DOS) Bureau of International Security and Nonproliferation, Office of Cooperative Threat Reduction's (ISN/CTR) Global Threat Reduction Programs, including the Biosecurity Engagement Program (BEP) Biosecurity Engagement Program Collaborators Libyan National Committee on Biosafety and Biosecurity and the National Centre for Disease Control.

+Currently . . .

-The minimal capacities for surveillance and management of especially dangerous diseases and proper treatment and disposal of biological hazards, biological waste or materials from facilities present an opportunity for terrorist organizations to acquire and/or introduce disease threats.
-Findings of a case study revealed that 8% of hospital workers can identify types of medical waste, while 17% hospitals workers considered it necessary to sort medical waste and only 9% of those workers reasons behind sorting medical understand the waste1.
+The minimal capacities for surveillance and management of especially dangerous diseases and proper treatment and disposal of biological hazards, biological waste or materials from facilities presents an opportunity for terrorist organizations to acquire and/or introduce disease threats.
+Findings of a case study revealed that 8% of hospital workers can identify types of medical waste, while 17% hospitals workers considered it necessary to sort medical waste and only 9% of those workers understand the reasons behind sorting medical waste1.
 These findings and follow up assessment indicate there is a high need of formalizing waste management guidelines and protocols and to further raise awareness of the hospital and medical facilities workers on the importance of managing the biohazardous waste.

-What's next...
+What is next...

 This project will provide access to detailed, expertly derived data to enable targeted engagement with facilities, institutions, and government sectors that may house dangerous pathogens or could be exploited by terrorist organizations to strengthen the biological waste management.

 Key ministries, stakeholders and laboratory leadership will be engaged to review and strengthen overarching policies and establish operational guidance at the facility level.
-The adherence to the operational guidance and protocols of waste management at the facility level will be supported through targeted intervention, follow up visits, and technical support.
-GHD and EMPHNET: Working together for better health Global Health Development (GHD) is a regional initiative created to support countries in the Eastern Mediterranean Region strengthen their health systems in response to public health challenges and threats.
-GHD was initiated to advance the work of the Eastern Mediterranean Public Health Network (EMPHNET) by building coordination mechanisms with Ministries of Health, International Organizations, and other institutions to improve population health outcomes.
-As an implementing arm to EMPHNET, GHD aligns its strategies with national policies and directions, while serving as a collaborative platform dedicated to support national efforts in promoting public health policies, strategic planning, sustainable financing, resource mobilization, public health programs, and other related services.
-42 Abdallah Ben Abbas Street, Shmeisani, Amman, Jordan Tel: +962-6-5519962 Fax: +962-6-5519963 www.emphnet.net

-/EMPHNET
+The adherence to the operational guidance and protocols of waste management at the facility level will be supported through targeted intervention and follow up visits and technical support.

+GHD|EMPHNET Information: Global Health Development (GHD) and Eastern Mediterranean Public Health Network (EMPHNET) works at achieving its mission by responding to public health needs with deliberate efforts that allow for health promotion and disease prevention.

+- Abdallah Ben Abbas St, Building No. 42, Amman, Jordan - Email: comm@emphnet.net

+- Tel: +962-6-5519962

+- ◆ Fax: +962-6-5519963

+- www.emphnet.net

+1 Farag A. EL Mabrouk, Faculty of Engineering - Benghazi University.
+Medical Waste Management in Libya Northeastern Region Hospitals as a Case Study.
+March 2015